MZandtheRaspberryPi/r2d2_echo_stand/README.md

 This link showed me that importing is in CM by default: https://forums.autodesk.com/t5/fusion-360-design-validate/why-are-fusion-dimensions-10x-greater-on-imported-stl-files/td-p/5439722

 And here is a helpful resource on cutting 3d models in fusion 360 to print: https://www.youtube.com/watch?v=KFQ4-1GH0wg

+I included the STL files for the split body in the repo.

 Printed slowly over a couple weeks.